ruanti2018-1/zy1-monogame/report.md

 Figure 1: Power Interest Graph of Monogame

+- Explanation
+   - Manage closely: This part of Power Interst Graph includes the major developers as well as the leaders.
+They are definitely the ones that contribute to the project most and that pay most attention to the work.
+   -

 ## Quality attributes

 It is known that MonoGame is a software structure that focus on C# game developing, so the table below illustrates six scenario of MonoGame quality attributes: